microsoft/ELL/docs/tutorials/Repurposing-a-pretrained-image-classifier/index.md

 [Windows] cmake -G "Visual Studio 15 2017 Win64" -Thost=x64 .. && cmake --build . --config release && cd ..\..
 ```

 You have just created a Python module named **model**.
-This module provides functions that report the shapes of the model's input and output as well as the **predict** function, which invokes the retargeted model you created earlier.
+This module provides functions that report the shapes of the model's input and output as well as the **predict** function, which invokes a compiled and optimized version of the retargeted model you created earlier.

 Before writing the script that will use the compiled model, you also need to copy over some Python helper code.